 - 15100.
-The provisions of this chapter apply to the processing of VBM ballots during the 29-day period before any election, during the semifinal official canvass, and during the official canvass. - 15101. (a) Any jurisdiction in which VBM ballots are cast may begin to process VBM ballot return envelopes beginning 29 days before the election.
-Processing VBM ballot return envelopes may include verifying the voter's signature on the VBM ballot return envelope and updating voter history records. - (b) (1) Any jurisdiction having the necessary computer capability may start to process VBM ballots on the 15th business day prior to the election.
-Processing VBM ballots includes opening VBM ballot return envelopes, removing ballots, duplicating any damaged ballots, and preparing the ballots to be machine read, or machine reading them, but under no circumstances may a vote count be accessed or released until 8:00 p.m. on the day of the election.
-All other jurisdictions shall start to process VBM ballots at 5:00 p.m. on the day before the election.
+The provisions of this chapter apply to the processing of VBM ballots during the 29-day period before any election, during the semifinal official canvass, and during the official canvass. - (a) Any jurisdiction in which vote by mail ballots are cast may begin to process vote by mail ballot return envelopes beginning 29 days before the election.
+Processing vote by mail ballot return envelopes may include verifying the voter's signature on the vote-by-mail ballot return envelope pursuant to Section 3019 and updating voter history records.

+(b) Any jurisdiction having the necessary computer capability may start to process vote by mail ballots on the 29th day before the election.
+Processing vote by mail ballots includes opening vote by mail ballot return envelopes, removing ballots, duplicating any damaged ballots, and preparing the ballots to be machine read, or machine reading them, including processing write-in votes so that they can be tallied by the machine, but under no circumstances may a vote count be accessed or released until 8 p.m. on the day of the election.
+All other jurisdictions shall start to process vote by mail ballots at 5 p.m. on the day before the election.